Section I: Basics

 3. What do I need to play?

-With those books, you could start to play.
-However, we suggest that you also get the other Ravenloft Third Edition products, as most of them should be use in some way (see our review page here for more information).
-Especially usefully for a campaign in Ravenloft are the Ravenloft Dungeon Master’s Guide, Denizens of Dread and the Ravenloft Gazetteers.
-As an option, if you have access to them, many second edition Ravenloft products can also be very interesting for your campaign.
+With your chosen edition of D&D rules and Ravenloft Campaign Setting, you could start to play.
+However, we suggest that you also get the other Ravenloft Third Edition products, as most of them should be of use in some way (see our review page here for more information).
+Especially useful for a campaign in Ravenloft are the Ravenloft Dungeon Master’s Guide, Denizens of Dread and the Ravenloft Gazetteers.
+As an option, if you have access to them, many Second Edition Ravenloft products can also be very interesting for your campaign.
 They are quite useful for background information, NPCs and adventure hooks.

 5. What is the history of the Ravenloft setting?

-Click here to get the complete list of Ravenloft products in 1st or 2nd edition D&D. The third edition D&D setting was launched by Wizards of the Coast in summer 2000, but it is only in October 2001 that Ravenloft was adapted to 3rd edition.
-Click here to get to the third edition Ravenloft books reviews.
+Click here to get the complete list of Ravenloft products in 1st or 2nd edition D&D. The Third Edition D&D setting was launched by Wizards of the Coast in summer 2000, but it is only in October 2001 that Ravenloft was adapted to 3rd edition.
+Click here to get to the Ravenloft books reviews for all editions.

 7. What is a darklord?

-Darklords are powerful forces of darkness in the Land of Mists, they have great power and influence and most have large numbers of minions and servants.
+Darklords are powerful forces of darkness in the Land of Mists; they have great power and influence and most have large numbers of minions and servants.
 However, darklords are not always an obvious political ruler.
 Many prefer to act from behind the scenes, enacting their plans with guile and cunning.
-In second edition, Domains of Dread divided domain lords into several categories: demilords rule pocket domains, lords rule island, overlords rule within clusters and darklords rule the domains of the Core.
+In Second Edition, Domains of Dread divided domain lords into several categories: demilords rule pocket domains, lords rule islands of terror, overlords rule within clusters and darklords rule the domains of the Core.
 This breakdown has been dropped in Ravenloft Third Edition - all are simply "darklords".
 With very limited exceptions, denizens of Ravenloft do not use the word "darklord."

 9. What is the Core?